notices - See details

 Emergency Deferral

-• life-threatening illness (candidate or immediate family member),
+• Life-threatening illness (candidate or immediate family member),

-• death of a candidate’s immediate family member,
+• Death of an immediate family member,

-• mandatory military deployment (candidate only) during the exam window,
+• Mandatory military deployment (candidate only) during the exam window,

 Beginning with exams in 2025, we will charge a USD 100 processing fee* for all approved emergency deferral requests.